 **Disclaimer: Though we work with clients and their accountants daily on real estate transactions and preferential tax treatment, we are not tax professionals, and this article is intended to be a general informational resource and foundation for discussion with your trusted tax professional.**

 Capital gains taxes are owed on most assets and investments when you sell them for a profit or “gain.”
 These taxes apply to investments known as “capital assets,” which include stocks, bonds, and real estate.
-For the purpose of focusing on our real estate clients’ needs, we will refer to assets subject to capital gains tax as real estate.
+To focus on our real estate clients’ needs, we will refer to assets subject to capital gains tax as real estate.
 This is your guide to capital gains.

 What Constitutes a “Gain”?